-Monthly intern assignments include 3-4 subspecialty wards and 4-5 general medicine wards.
-Interns also spend a month in the emergency room, in the Medical Intensive Care Unit, and in ambulatory care in addition to time spent on inpatient consultative services.
+Monthly intern assignments include 2-3 subspecialty ward months and 5-6 general medicine wards.
+Interns also spend one month in the Medical Intensive Care Unit and in ambulatory care in addition to time spent on inpatient consultative services.

 VA Medical Center: Interns generally are on call once a week.
 They also work a total of 5 to 6 nights per month, split into two separate blocks of 2-3nights each.
-Interns and Residents participate in a night float and short call system (5:00 p.m.-8:00 p.m.)
+Interns and Residents participate in a short call system (5:00 p.m.-8:00 p.m.)
 Sunday through Thursday night.
 The ICU is a combined MICU/CCU attended by both Cardiology and Pulmonary/Critical Care.
 Call is q3 in the ICU and is staffed solely by upper level residents (no interns).

 A variety of topics are covered at daily noon conferences.
-An intern conference is held once monthly.
-During July and August an Emergency Lecture Series is held, which focuses on common Internal Medicine emergencies and "cross-cover" issues.
+An intern-specific conference is held once monthly.
+During July and August, an Intern Survival and Emergency Lecture Series is held, which focuses on common Internal Medicine emergencies and "cross-cover" issues.
 Throughout the remainder of the year, topics in subspecialty and general medicine diseases are presented.
-Other noon conference topics include M & M, CPC, journal club and senior resident presentations.
-While rotating on a service house staff may attend weekly specialty conferences for that service if they choose.
-[TOP]
+Other noon conference topics include M & M, EBM, journal club and senior resident presentations.
+While rotating on a subspecialty or consult service, housestaff may choose to attend weekly specialty conferences for that service.

-Programs are for two or three years, depending on the subspecialty and the orientation of the trainee.
+Programs are two or three years in duration, depending on the subspecialty.
 These programs provide the necessary prerequisites for acceptance by the subspecialty boards of the American Board of Internal Medicine by offering subspecialty clinical training, research and didactic educational opportunities.

-About 70% of the department's house staff graduates seek additional training in subspecialty fellowships.
-[TOP]
+About 60% of the department's housestaff graduates seek additional training in subspecialty fellowships.